Coder-Upsilon/little-kb/README.md

 - **Multiple Tools**: Search, info, and document listing tools per knowledge base

 ### Using with Cline:
-1. Create a knowledge base in VectorVault
+1. Create a knowledge base in little-kb
 2. Go to "MCP Servers" in the web interface
 3. Click the settings icon on any server to get the Cline configuration
 4. Copy the configuration to your Cline MCP settings